OleHolmNielsen/GPAW-benchmark-2018/README.md

 python bootstrap_eb.py $EASYBUILD_PREFIX
 ```

+Update the $MODULEPATH by module use,
-Update $MODULEPATH, load the EasyBuild module, and check the basic functionality:
+then load the EasyBuild module and check the basic EasyBuild functionality:

 ```
 module use $EASYBUILD_PREFIX/modules/all